open-cloud/open-cloud.github.io.old/0_overview.md

 Site Admins and PIs grant Admin privileges to select Users affiliated with the Site's Slices.
-These Users, in turn, add additional Users to the Slice and instantiate the Slice's Sliver's and Networks.
-All Users affiliated with a Slice may access (ssh into) the Slice's Slivers.
+These Users, in turn, add additional Users to the Slice and instantiate the Slice's Instances's and Networks.
+All Users affiliated with a Slice may access (ssh into) the Slice's Instances.

 Deployment Admins manage Deployments, including defining their operating parameters, specifying what Sites may contribute Nodes to